Vegan Dog Food: Everything You Want To Know

 These vitamins are typically obtained through meat or other animal products.
 Therefore, if your dog is vegetarian or vegan, it is common for them to lack these nutrients.

-The largest concern about deficiencies in the dog's diet is the irreversible health effects that they can have.
+The largest concern about deficiencies in the dog's diet is the irreversible health effects that they can have on the pet.
 Dietary problems can directly lead to very serious medical issues.
 For example, taurine deficiencies can lead to taurine-related dilated cardiomyopathy, a condition that involves an enlarged heart with weak contractions and poor pumping ability.
 Additionally, low taurine levels can cause reproductive problems and failures, growth failures, and eye conditions.

 For this reason (among many others) it is incredibly important to consult with a veterinarian and ensure that your pup is getting the necessary nutrition from their vegan diet.
-Again, nutritional deficiencies can cause a slew of irreversible effects.
+Again, nutritional deficiencies can cause many irreversible effects.

 Vegan Dog Guidelines